saketh010/foodie-nation/README.md

-# Foodie Nation
+# 🍔 Foodie Nation 🍕🍣

-Welcome to Foodie Nation, a comprehensive food delivery application designed to make ordering your favorite meals from local restaurants quick and easy.
+Welcome to **Foodie Nation**, a comprehensive food delivery application designed to make ordering your favorite meals from local restaurants quick and easy.
 This project is built using Node.js, Express.js, MongoDB, and React, with JWT-based authentication and Firebase-based login to ensure secure user interactions.

 ## Table of Contents